django/deps/draft/database-computed-fields.rst

 Empty queries
 ^^^^^^^^^^^^^

-If a query becomes empty because all its fields are actually readonly, it should not be fired.
+If a query becomes empty because all its fields are actually readonly, it should not be executed.
 This is already the case in the compilers, but this behaviour will be kept.

 Auto-Refresh
 ------------